Overweight Calculator

 Questions and Answers

-What does an overweight calculator do?
+What does an overweight calculator measure and how is it used?

-What is the difference between overweight and obese?
+What is the health difference between being overweight and being obese?

-Can teenagers use this overweight calculator?
+Can teenagers and children use this overweight checker?

 What formula does the overweight calculator use?